-This feature will work when multiple checkers are specified.
+This feature also works when multiple checkers are specified.
+Their names are separated by commas, with no surrounding space.
 For example:

 '''

 javac -processor NullnessChecker,RegexChecker MyFile.java

 javac -processor nullness,regex MyFile.java

 '''

 This feature does not apply to Javac @argfiles.